The Complete Guide to IFRS 16 Lease Accounting

 - IFRS 16.9

-In simpler terms: if you pay to use a specific asset for a period, it's likely a lease.
+In simpler terms: if you pay to use a specific asset and control how it is used for a period of time, it is likely a lease.

 Three Key Questions